suragnair/alpha-zero-general/go/README.md

 All models are in temp folder

 ### The temp folder
-We trained severfor 6x6 Go (~80 iterations, 100 episodes per iteration and 25 MCTS simulations per turn).
-This took about 3 days on an NVIDIA Tesla K80.
-The pretrained model (PyTorch) can be found in ```pretrained_models/go/pytorch/```.
+We trained severfor 5x5 Go (parameters and iterations see report).
+There is also one 9x9 Go model at the date of Aug 16.
+At this point, the 9x9 model cannot win over advanced admature Go player, but it is keep making progress with 4 1080Ti GPU.
 You can play a game against it using ```pit.py```.
-Below is the performance of the model against a random and a greedy baseline with the number of iterations.